 My art is always changing.
 I enjoy stepping out of my comfort zone and reinventing my methodology constantly.
 I am not interested in creating perfect works, but instead I delight in producing more vigilant, youthful and stimulating ones.

-Her exhibitions are frequently covered in the press, including BBC Radio 4, The Times, The Wall Street Journal, and Chinese Central Television (CCTV).
+Her exhibitions have been covered in the press by BBC Radio, BBC TV, The Times, The Wall Street Journal, Chinese Central Television (CCTV) and others.